-To create a stacked waterfall chart, first calculate the values needed to make the chart using the formula =B3+C3+D3, where B3, C3, and D3 represent the cells with indicators from the previous row.
+To create a stacked waterfall chart in Microsoft Excel, first calculate the values needed to make the chart using the formula =B3+C3+D3, where B3, C3, and D3 represent the cells with indicators from the previous row.
 Drag this cell with the result down through the remaining cells to copy the formula into each one.
 Next, highlight your data and navigate to the Insert menu.
 Select the stacked waterfall chart from the list.

 Follow the procedure below to make sure you don’t miss a beat!